Designating a beneficiary: Keeping your accounts in order

 An advisor will help you with beneficiary designation

-Choosing the appropriate beneficiaries for your retirement accounts is important.
+Choosing the appropriate beneficiaries for your retirement and other financial accounts is important.
 Ask an Ameriprise financial advisor to review your accounts and beneficiaries so you can be confident about the legacy you’re leaving.